mgormley/agiga/README.txt

 Release Notes     :
 -------------------

+** Version 1.3:
+- Moved to http://github.com/mgormley/agiga and switched to a Maven build.

 ** Version 1.2:
 - The Stanford Tree getLeaves() tokenization has a bug around whitespace.
   Special handling for this case was added to AgigaSentence.getParseText().